ttopper/CPSC128/docs/02_SIPO/14_Symbolic_constants.md

 print("-----------------------------------------------------")
 print()
-print("This program converts a number of seconds to its") print("equivalent in days, hours, minutes and seconds.";) tot_seconds = int(input("Enter the number of seconds now (e.g. 116529): ")) print()
+print("This program converts a number of seconds to its") print("equivalent in days, hours, minutes and seconds.") tot_seconds = int(input("Enter the number of seconds now (e.g. 116529): ")) print()